Common green bottle fly: Veterinary importance

 In Northern Europe, the fly often lays its eggs in sheep wool.
 The larvae then migrate down the wool, where they feed directly on the skin surface in a process called myiasis.
 This can cause massive lesions and secondary bacterial infections, in turn causing serious problems for sheep farmers.
 In the UK, blowfly strike affects an estimated 1 million sheep, and 80% of sheep farms each year.
 This causes a huge economic impact in regions affected by blowfly strike.
 Not only does it cost money to treat infected animals, but measures also must be taken to control L. sericata.

 A simple and effective way to reduce the incidence of such infection is to shear ewes regularly and to dock their tails, removing areas where thick wool can stay damp for long periods of time.
 Enacting simple sanitary measures can reduce blowfly strike.
 For example, timely and proper disposal of carcasses and proper removal of feces are effective measures.
 Moving sheep from warm, humid, and sheltered areas to more open areas can also help to reduce blowfly strike, for this eliminates conditions conducive to fly development.
 Trapping systems such as sticky paper may be used to control fly numbers.
 Treating a flock with chemical agents can be costly, but can aid greatly in maintaining the resistance of the flock to L. sericata.
 For instance, plunge dipping in diazinon can directly kill the fly on contact.
 This method works from 3 to 8 weeks in controlling the fly.
 An alternative chemical method is a pyrethroid pour-on, which lasts 6 to 10 weeks depending on the type of pyrethroid used.
 Cryomazine and dicylanil, which are insect growth regulators, are also effective and last from 10 to 16 weeks.
-Chemical treatment is not ideal, though it can be very effective, because it is costly, tedious, and time-consuming.
+Though it can be very effective, chemical treatment is not ideal because it is costly, tedious, and time-consuming.